Racial justice Initiatives

 Stand Against Racism

-Stand Against Racism is a national YWCA campaign to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.
-This campaign is one part of our larger national strategy to fulfill our mission of eliminating racism.
+Stand Against Racism was founded by YWCA Trenton and YWCA Princeton in 2007, and is now a signature campaign of YWCA USA.
+The STAND’s purpose is to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.
+Click on the link below to see some of our ongoing Stand Against Racism events.

 Fannie E. Floyd Racial Justice Award